Apotheosis, Home, Works

 Everywhere I look I see relay batons seeking hands.
-Opportunities to respond directly not only to personal suffering and confusion, but to what the existence of such things implies about what's going on.
+Opportunities to respond directly not only to personal suffering and confusion, but to what the existence of such things in the personal and immediate implies about what's going on in the eternal.

 I see ancient dreams, finding humanity in fits and starts under conditions of abundance.

 A dream where we finally get to feel safe.